Abstract submission and early registyration April 15 2012

 10th International NPY-PYY-PP meeting was organized by International committee (Annette Beck-Sickinger, William Colmers, Helen Cox, Donald Gehlert and Rémi Quirion), Advisory committee (Claudia Cavadas, Herbert Herzog, Akio Inui, Satya Kalra, Dan Larhammar and Alfredo Ribeiro-da-Silva) the local Committee (Yvan Dumont, Danielle Jacques and Brigitte Guérin) June 30 2012 to July 4th 2012 In Montréal, QC, Canada.

-The 11th International NPY-PYY-PP meeting will be most likely aroung summer 2014 or 2015 organized by Annette Beck-Sickinger in Leipzig, Germany
+The 11th International NPY-PYY-PP meeting will be most likely aroung summer 2015 organized by Annette Beck-Sickinger in Leipzig, Germany